Tripoli residents dodge gunbattles to buy food

 But the only evidence of any kind of organised rebel authority in the streets were the many checkpoints.
 Manned by rebel fighters, they checked cars to make sure they were not carrying weapons.

-Among the fighters not involved in battles, there was time to savor their victory.
+Among the fighters not involved in battles, there was time to savour their victory.

 At the Bab al-Aziziya compound, fighters were still shooting their weapons in the air in celebration, 48 hours after their forces swept in.